-Designed exclusively for the busy professional, part-time study options at NYU-Poly offer an outstanding world-class education for those with a busy schedule.
+Designed exclusively for the busy professional, part-time study options at the NYU Tandon School of Engineering offer an outstanding world-class education for those with a busy schedule.
 You’ll learn from many of the most respected leaders in your field.
 What’s more, our faculty and graduates are responsible for a wide range of game-changing inventions and innovations.
 The time to take your career to a higher level or transition into a new one is now.

-For more than 150 years, NYU-Poly has been at the forefront of technological innovation.
+For more than 160 years, the NYU Tandon School of Engineering has been at the forefront of technological innovation.
 You will join our esteemed ranks of faculty and alumni—including Nobel Prize winners, astronauts and Fortune 500 CEOs.

 In addition to flexible scheduling, we offer a wide range of online classes and convenient access to courses from other departments and NYU schools.
 Since you won’t be locked into one mode of studying or rigid time constraints, you’ll be able to balance work, while you work toward a career.